YCChenVictor/blog-frontend/_posts/computer_science/frontend_language_framework/threeJS/2022-05-01-threeJS-character.md

 I just use some free 3D model because I have no idea on building own characters.
 Remember to export it as glTF.

-create one -> add armatures -> edit poses -> animate
+create one or load one -> design appearance -> add armatures -> edit poses -> animate

 ### create scene